Skip to content

 ubuntu linux change display orientation

-After you pick the Orientation, click Apply to save your changes.
-The new settings will be applied for 20 seconds before reverting automatically.
+After picking the Orientation, click Apply to save the changes.
+The new configuration applies for 20 seconds before reverting automatically.

 Conclusion: